Dionysus: Descent to the underworld

-Pausanias, in book II of his Description of Greece, describes two variant traditions regarding Dionysus' katabasis, or descent into the underworld.
+Pausanias, in book II of his Description of Greece, describes two variant traditions regarding Dionysus's katabasis, or descent into the underworld.
 Both describe how Dionysus entered into the afterlife to rescue his mother Semele, and bring her to her rightful place on Olympus.
 To do so, he had to contend with the hell dog Cerberus, which was restrained for him by Heracles.
 After retrieving Semele, Dionysus emerged with her from the unfathomable waters of a lagoon on the coast of the Argolid near the prehistoric site of Lerna, according to the local tradition.
 This mythic event was commemorated with a yearly nighttime festival, the details of which were held secret by the local religion.
 According to Paola Corrente, the emergence of Dionysus from the waters of the lagoon may signify a form of rebirth for both him and Semele as they reemerged from the underworld.
-A variant of this myth forms the basis of Aristophanes' comedy The Frogs.
+A variant of this myth forms the basis of Aristophanes's comedy The Frogs.

-According to the Christian writer Clement of Alexandria, Dionysus was guided in his journey by Prosymnus or Polymnus, who requested, as his reward, to be Dionysus' lover.
-Prosymnus died before Dionysus could honor his pledge, so to satisfy Prosymnus' shade, Dionysus fashioned a phallus from a fig branch and penetrated himself with it at Prosymnus' tomb.
+According to the Christian writer Clement of Alexandria, Dionysus was guided in his journey by Prosymnus or Polymnus, who requested, as his reward, to be Dionysus's lover.
+Prosymnus died before Dionysus could honor his pledge, so to satisfy Prosymnus's shade, Dionysus fashioned a phallus from a fig branch and penetrated himself with it at Prosymnus's tomb.
 This story survives in full only in Christian sources, whose aim was to discredit pagan mythology, but it appears to have also served to explain the origin of secret objects used by the Dionysian Mysteries.

-This same myth of Dionysus' descent to the underworld is related by both Diodorus Siculus in his first century BC work Bibliotheca historica, and Pseudo-Apollodorus in the third book of his first century AD work Bibliotheca.
+This same myth of Dionysus's descent to the underworld is related by both Diodorus Siculus in his first century BC work Bibliotheca historica, and Pseudo-Apollodorus in the third book of his first century AD work Bibliotheca.
 In the latter, Apollodorus tells how after having been hidden away from Hera's wrath, Dionysus traveled the world opposing those who denied his godhood, finally proving it when he transformed his pirate captors into dolphins.
 After this, the culmination of his life on earth was his descent to retrieve his mother from the underworld.
 He renamed his mother Thyone, and ascended with her to heaven, where she became a goddess.
-In this variant of the myth, it is implied that Dionysus both must prove his godhood to mortals, then also legitimize his place on Olympus by proving his lineage and elevating his mother to divine status, before taking his place among the Olympic gods.
+In this variant of the myth, it is implied that Dionysus must prove his godhood to mortals and then also legitimised his place on Olympus by proving his lineage and elevating his mother to divine status, before taking his place among the Olympic gods.